Easy access to community needs for everyone

 Publicly accessible drinking fountains, engineered to endure outdoor environments

 Over 4200 trees were re-established throughout the project, in addition to those trees saved through the elevation of the rail line.
 And, to support the landscaping, stormwater from the elevated viaduct is captured and discharged at the base of the piers, where it is conveyed through surface swales to the soil to provide passive irrigation.

-Contributing to the project’s amenity, publicly accessible drinking fountains with water bottle refill and dog-watering stations are spread along the trail at a number of transport hubs and activation zones.
-Designed and supplied by specialists in public-use products, CIVIQ, the Aquafil Bold 850BF drinking fountains supplied to the project are engineered to endure outdoor environments.
+Contributing to the project’s amenity, publicly accessible drinking fountains with water bottle refill and dog-watering stations are spread along the trail at several transport hubs and activation zones.
+Designed and supplied by specialists in public-use products, Civiq, the Aquafil Bold 850BF drinking fountains supplied to the project are engineered to endure outdoor environments.

 Robust, flexible, functional and vandal resistant

 After putting much research into finding a product that would meet the project brief for DDA-compliance, robust construction, flexible functionality, vandal resistance and the ability to withstand the rigours of public use, the Aquafil Bold 850BF was specified by the Chief Engineer of the Level Crossing Removal Project.

 Displaying a strong, sleek stainless steel design, the Aquafil Bold has a protective rubber mouth guard, an antibacterial bottle refill nozzle, and a dog drinking bowl accessory.

 And, the optional signage panel allows councils to include branded advertising, wayfinding or historical signage for public space users.

 At a height of 850mm, the robust stainless steel construction and sculptural form of the Aquafil Bold drinking fountain makes it a visually appealing solution for outdoor settings.
 Compliant with ASNZ 4020 standards, it is also a DDA-compliant wheelchair-accessible design; an important consideration for today’s inclusive public environments.